Image

 Child Pornography Defense Lawyer in Kennett, MO | Kennett, MO Criminal Defense | Combs Waterkotte

 From a statutory perspective, as outlined in RSMo § 573.037, the offense of child pornography is considered a class D felony when possessing just one still image of child pornography or one still image considered obscene.
-The severity of the offense escalates to a class B felony in Kennett, MO if any of the following conditions are met:
+The severity of the offense escalates to a class B felony in Kennett, MO if any of the following conditions apply:

 • Possess more than 20 still images of child pornography

-• Possess over 20 obscene still images
+• Possess more than 20 obscene still images

 • Possess child pornography in the form of one motion picture, film, videotape, videotape production, or other moving image